 What are my coins worth?

-From a distance, its hard to say.
-Value is determined by the economic factors of Supply & Demand.
+From a distance, it’s hard to say.
+Value is determined by the economic factors of supply and demand.
 How many of a certain type of coin were made?
 How many have survived?
 How many people care?
-On top of that, condition plays a great role in determining a coin’s value.
-Being older doesn’t necessarily mean a coin is more valuable.
-I have a coin from 100 A.D. in my collection that’s worth only $10.
+On top of that, condition plays a role in determining a coin’s value.
+Age doesn’t necessarily make a coin more valuable.
+I have a 2,000 year-old coin in my collection that is worth only about $10.
 Another coin minted in 2005 is currently worth several hundred dollars.
 Depending upon what you have, there are different approaches to determining value.
-Contact me and I’ll help you out.
+Contact me and I’ll help you.

 Will my coins go up in value? – What coins are good investments?